swirldev/swirl/cran-comments.md

 ## Release summary

-This is the first attempted CRAN release of swirl 2.4.2.
+This is the first attempted CRAN release of swirl 2.4.3.

 ## Test environments

-* local OSX Yosemite install, R 3.3.0
+* local macOS Sierra install, R 3.3.2
-* Ubuntu 12.04 (on travis-ci), R 3.3.0
+* Ubuntu 12.04 (on travis-ci), R 3.3.2
 * win-builder (devel and release)

 ## R CMD check results